Final Paper

 More Details

-In your paper, explain how we can better understand this event through a historical perspective.
+In your paper, explain how we can better understand this issue or event through a historical perspective.
 Your paper should have an introduction to the event and the issues it raises, a thesis that explains the importance of history in understanding the topic, background on the event based on your reading in the news, a historical perspective (or perspectives) on the topic (that is a set of paragraphs that demonstrate your thesis), and a conclusion in which you explain the significance of your argument.
 Give your paper a title that makes clear the event you are discussing and the general direction of your argument.

 Paper Proposal